-Article 2: Notice of Arbitration
+Article 2: Notice of Arbitration and Statement of Claim

-- 1. The party initiating arbitration ("Claimant") shall, in compliance with Article 10, give written Notice of Arbitration to the Administrator and at the same time to the party against whom a claim is being made ("Respondent").
-The Claimant may also initiate the arbitration through the Administrator's online filing system located at www.icdr.org. - 2.
+- 1. The party initiating arbitration ("Claimant") shall, in compliance with Article 11, give written Notice of Arbitration to the Administrator and at the same time to the party against whom a claim is being made ("Respondent").
+The Claimant may also initiate the arbitration online through the Administrator's AAA WebFile at www.icdr.org or via email at casefiling@adr.org. - 2.
 The arbitration shall be deemed to commence on the date on which the Administrator receives the Notice of Arbitration. - 3.
-The Notice of Arbitration shall contain the following information: - a. a demand that the dispute be referred to arbitration; - b. the names, addresses, telephone numbers, fax numbers, and email addresses of the parties and, if known, of their representatives; - c. a copy of the entire arbitration clause or agreement being invoked, and, where claims are made under more than one arbitration agreement, a copy of the arbitration agreement under which each claim is made; - d. a reference to any contract out of or in relation to which the dispute arises; - e. a description of the claim and of the facts supporting it; - f. the relief or remedy sought and any amount claimed; and - g. optionally, proposals, consistent with any prior agreement between or among the parties, as to the means of designating the arbitrators, the number of arbitrators, the place of arbitration, the language(s) of the arbitration, and any interest in mediating the dispute. - 4.
+The Notice of Arbitration shall contain the following information: - a. a demand that the dispute be referred to arbitration; - b. the names, addresses, telephone numbers, fax numbers, and email addresses of the parties and, if known, of their representatives; - c. a copy of the entire arbitration clause or agreement being invoked, and, where claims are made under more than one arbitration agreement, a copy of the arbitration agreement under which each claim is made; - d. a reference to any contract out of or in relation to which the dispute arises; - e. a description of the claim and of the facts supporting it; - f. the relief or remedy sought and any amount claimed; and - g. optionally, proposals, consistent with any prior agreement between or among the parties, as to the means of designating the arbitrators, the number of arbitrators, the place of arbitration, the language of the arbitration, and whether the party filing the Notice of Arbitration is willing to mediate the dispute prior to or concurrently with the arbitration. - 4.
 The Notice of Arbitration shall be accompanied by the appropriate filing fee.